Moving is exciting — and stressful. Knowing that, Saint Louis University tries to make the process of moving to and from campus as easy as possible.

 If you’ll be returning to campus housing next year, you can even arrange to leave your packed items in your room at the end of the semester and find them waiting for you next fall in your new room.

 With the exception of some student leaders and staff, most students arrive on SLU’s campus during Fall Welcome in August.
-For the 2018-2019 academic year, new first-year students move in on Thursday, August 23, and returning students will move in on August 24 and 25.
-If you are a first-year student you should plan to move in during your assigned time block as well.
-Early arrival requests were accepted through August 1, in the mySLU housing portal.
+For the 2019-2020 academic year, new first-year students move in on Thursday, August 22, and returning students will move in on August 23 and 24.
+If you are a first-year student, you should plan to move in during your assigned time block.
+A small group of new first-year students, including those who are part of the Honors Program, will move in on Wednesday, August 21.

 - Bring your SLU student ID and have it readily accessible.